TandoorRecipes/recipes/docs/system/configuration.md

 Allow everyone to create local accounts on your application instance (without an invite link) You might want to setup HCAPTCHA to prevent bots from creating accounts/spam.

-!!! info
-    Social accounts will always be able to sign up, if providers are configured

 ```
 ENABLE_SIGNUP=0
 ```